Delivering the Global Reset

 ODI's latest evidence and ideas to help decision-makers and thought leaders think differently about global challenges.

-We continue to challenge decision-makers and thought leaders to think differently and achieve radical yet realistic measures for systemic change.
+We will continue to challenge decision-makers and thought leaders to think differently and achieve radical yet realistic measures for systemic change.

 Address the climate emergency